kevb10/smol-dev-js/README.md

 ## smol-dev-js setup

-**Reminder: Do check on your openAI dashboard if you have GPT4 access**
+**Reminder: Do check on your OpenAI dashboard if you have GPT-4 access**

 Install via NPM